-This is Elizabeth, Abrazo’s director, with some thoughts on sharenting, adoption, and child exploitation.
-These are my own opinions, and I’m thinking aloud here, so bear with me, y’all…
+This is Elizabeth, Abrazo’s director, with some thoughts on sharenting, adoption, child exploitation … these are my own opinions, and I’m thinking aloud here, so bear with me, y’all…

 Granted, this is hardly an uplifting or inspirational blog topic during National Adoption Awareness Month.
 (Sorry about that.)
 Yet maybe the point of adoption awareness should be about pushing us to tackle the tough stuff (and particularly to be more mindful of adoptees’ perspectives), if we’re ever really going to make adoption better?

 Exploiting children’s tragedies is wrong, even when intentions are good.

 First, the backstory.
 This week, I happened across a post by a new child abuse organization in town.
 They clearly want to help.
 Yet the group’s leader is soliciting Christmas gifts for local child abuse victims, by posting children’s names, and photos online, along with graphic details of their past.
 Here’s an actual example (although I’m removing the children’s names, for their protection, something this child abuse group failed to do.)
 This was apparently written and submitted to that organization by these children’s adoptive mom, along with their real names and photos: